AidanLau10/aidan_2025/navigation/about.md

             "My favorite subject is math",
             "I'm going to 2 concerts in September: Rocco and wave to earth", "I can build keyboards.",
-        ];
+            "I love listening to music",
+            "I hit top 175 in Valorant NA",
+            "I have a ragdoll cat named Miko",
+            "I tore my ACL in 5th grade(not so fun)", "I've played with TenZ and Shroud(name a famous Valorant player and I've played with them) " ];

         const factDisplay = document.getElementById('factDisplay');